Elleined/php-core/README.md

 # What is PHP(Hypertext Preprocessor)
 - Created by Rasmus Lerdorf in 1994

-# isset() and empty() function
-- isset() function returns true if supplied variable is declared and not null.
-- empty() function returns true if supplied variable is not declared, null, false, and "".

 # Difference of ->, =>, and ::
 - -> is equal to . operator in java to access object method and properties.
 - => is used for defining lambda expression.
 - :: is should only be used when accessing static property and method of object.

 ###### Conclusion: use -> for object method and property and use :: for object static method and property.

+# Difference of require, require_once, include, and include_once
+- require and include keyword is used to import a code multiple times independently in entire php file.

+- require_once and include_once keyword is used to import a code only once in entire php file.

 # Troubleshooting
 ### [Undefined mysql_connect function](https://www.youtube.com/watch?v=h3TXzgsMVQ4)